 The 230 and 345 GHz mixers are identical to those used by ALMA.
 More technical details on the 230 GHz mixer are available here.
+The 230 GHz unit was produced by NRAO for ALMA and the 345 GHz unit was produced by IRAM for ALMA.
 The most recent public user information on these receivers is given in Sections 4.2.4 and 4.2.5 of the ALMA Technical Handbook.
 Due to each insert having a separate optical path (TMU position), only one receiver/frequency range can be used at any one time.

 Note that special considerations must be taken into account when observing targets with a strong continuum such as the moon, the Sun, or planetary atmospheres.

 References for Nāmakanui: